Chirag-ahir/JAVA-All-Basic/README.md

 What is Threadgroup?<br>
 Threadgroup is a mechanism for collecting multiple threads into a single object and manipulating those threads all at once, rather than individually.
 For example, you can start or suspend all the threads within a group with a single method call.

+What is Synchronisation?<br>
+Synchronisation in java is the capability to control the access of multiple threads to any resource.